 This interrupt occurs when a channel status buffer transfer has been completed.
+The buffer transfer process was described in detail in the previous section of this data sheet.
 This interrupt may be used by the host to trigger an event to occur after a channel status buffer update.
 The BTI bit in status register 04_H is used to indicate the occurrence of the buffer transfer.
 The BTI bit, like all other status bits, is active high and remains set until the status register is read.